Top local movers for Charleston to Reno moves

 - Reno’s population is about 450% greater than Charleston.

-- Reno's public transportation has a score of 4 out of 10 versus Charleston's lower score of 2.
+- Reno’s public transportation score of 4 out of 10 is higher than Charleston’s score of 2.

 - Reno is more walkable than Charleston with a score of 40 out of 100 vs Charleston’s 33 out of 100.

 - With a score of 52 out of 100, Reno is more bike-friendly than Charleston, which has a score of 28 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Reno’s crime rate is lower than Charleston with a score of 46.26 compared to Charleston’s 53.94.
 This means that Reno neighborhoods are safer than 46.26% of all U.S. neighborhoods, and Charleston neighborhoods are safer than 53.94%.